BioinformaticsLabAtMUN/OpDetect/README.md

 If you use OpDetect in your research, please cite:

-Rezvan Karaji and Lourdes Peña-Castillo, "OpDetect: A Convolutional and Recurrent Neural Network Classifier for Precise and Sensitive Operon Detection from RNA-seq Data," *PLoS ONE*, 2024.
+Rezvan Karaji and Lourdes Peña-Castillo, "OpDetect: A Convolutional and Recurrent Neural Network Classifier for Precise and Sensitive Operon Detection from RNA-seq Data," .

 ---